GabrielAlexandratos/2025-SE-GA-JungleLogbook/docs/database.md

 flask db init
 ```

 Once this has run successfully you need to modify the `env.py` to be able to find your models.
+It will be located in `src/expense_tracker/migrations/env.py`.

 Replace the comments that look like:
 ``` python